reframejs/reframe/docs/overview.template.md

 You still use JavaScript on the server with Node.js and React to generate the HTML of your pages.
 (React can render views to HTML.)

-We recommend this if you don't need interactive views.
+This stack is an excellent choice if you don't need interactive views.

 <br/>

+###### Backend + partial Frontend

+That way you can mix non-interactive views
 **Mixed Web Apps**

 We introduce a new kind of app: "Mixed Web Apps" (MWA).